 Organizing a small bathroom

 I’ve lived with some miserably small bathrooms in my time, and I always have my fair share of personal care, cosmetic and cleaning supplies to store in them.
-I don’t know what builders are thinking, but I think they should be stuffed into the bathrooms they build for about a week to see what it’s like.
-In the meantime, here’s what I’ve learned.
+Here’s what I’ve learned.

-- Get rid of all but necessities.
+- Clear out all but necessities.
 The first step is pretty obvious: only keep stuff in your bathroom that you use every day.
 Everything else should be disposed of or moved to the bedroom or a closet.

 - Use caddies.
 Utility caddies are inexpensive.
 You can stick them under a sink (even if there’s no cabinet) or put them in the bedroom or a closet (see step 1), and only carry them into the bathroom when you’re using them.
 These are great for toting cleaning supplies, cosmetics you don’t use daily, etc. If you want to save money, convert any boxy container into your caddy.
 It might not be quite as spiffy, but it’ll do the trick.